Mickie Gee Was the "Glue Gun Slinger" Contributor on Squidoo!

 What holds everything in life together for you?
 For me, it is glue!
 Yes, glue.
 Think about it; glue holds the labels on cans of soup and jars of mayonnaise.
 There are glues for wood, paper, fabric, plastic, glass and metal.
 A glue is used to build stuff, repair stuff and to create art plus lots of crafts.

-Why am I just the right person to be the "Glue Gun Slinger" Contributor on Squidoo?
-Probably it is because the title intrigued me, but mostly I am perfect because I know a little bit about using glue.
+Why was I just the right person to be the "Glue Gun Slinger" Contributor on Squidoo?
+Probably it is because the title intrigued me, but mostly I was perfect because I know a little bit about using glue.
 Mostly, I have shown a great many of you out there how to make repairs to real paper books by using glue--but not just any ol' glue!
 Interested?
 Then feel free to visit my page Glues to Use for Book Repairs.
 Not all glues are created equal if you need to fix a book!

 I have also used all kinds of glue in many projects I have shared here on Squidoo.
 For example, I used some "book repair" glue on a custom lampshade I designed.
 Need another example?
 A glue gun and a craft glue were important ingredients on my Pompom Pinecone Christmas trees, too.